datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 In the cloud we will use our prototyped cloud platform for designers that we call Data-Centric Design Hub.
 In this cloud we use the following terms:

-* People have a collection of Things.
+* Persons have a collection of Things.
 * Things are physical or virtual entities with Properties.
 * Properties are one-to-many dimensional data points.